 (…existing texts…)

-If the Multiple BSSID bit is set in the Extended Capabilities element in the Probe Request frame, the FILS STA shall not respond to the Probe Request frame(Ed) if its BSS information is present as a Nontransmitted BSSID Profile of a Multiple BSSID element in the response generated from another FILS STA(11ai).

-An individually addressed Probe Response frame, subject to the criteria above, shall be transmitted to all non-FILS STAs from which a Probe Request frame is received.
+(#2010)An individually addressed Probe Response frame, subject to the criteria above, shall be transmitted to all non-FILS STAs from which a Probe Request frame is received.

 If a FILS STA has dot11FILSOmitReplicateProbeResponses equal to false, an individually addressed Probe Response frame, subject to the criteria above, shall be transmitted to all STAs from which a Probe Request frame is received.

+If the STA that received the Probe Request frame is not in a multiple BSSID set, that STA shall send the Probe Response frame(s), subject to the criteria above.
+If the STA that received the Probe Request frame is in a multiple BSSID set, the STA corresponding to the transmitted BSSID shall send the Probe Response frame(s), subject to the criteria above. (#2010)

 (…existing texts…)